TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 The section contains a huge number of environment checks, which notify you of (potential) problems in your installation.
-It checks Apache settings, the status of important PHP modules and PHP settings.
-It does also contain full output of :code:`phpinfo()` and some constants used by TYPO3.
+It checks Apache settings and the status of important PHP modules and PHP settings.
+It also contains full output of :code:`phpinfo()` and some constants used by TYPO3.